phrazzld/wrap-it-up/plan.md

 # TODO Now
-- moving platforms
+- increase game difficulty as you collect points

 # TODO Later
+- fix bug where too many enemies spawn on a platform
+- style everything better
+- no play above y axis fold
+- helicopters should patrol better
+- helicopters should shoot downward sometimes
 - jack-in-the-box enemy
 - add menu soundtrack
 - add game over soundtrack
 - game over sound, pause, then show menu
 - show health as hearts or bar
 - proper sprites
-- increase game difficulty as you collect points
-- conveyor belt platforms
+- fix bug where player shifts a bit when platform moves on both axes

 # DONE
 - make sure you spawn on a platform